clovyr/aeson-yaml/README.md

 # aeson-yaml

-BSD3-licensed library to encode any Aeson value as YAML, without a dependency on an external YAML library like `yaml` (libyaml C FFI) or `HsYaml` (GPL).
+BSD3-licensed, pure Haskell library to encode any Aeson value as YAML.

 ## Usage